Skip to content

 Canada: The Gold Standard for Immigration

 Canada’s PGWP is arguably the world’s best post-study work visa.
-Study for 2+ years and you get a 3-year open work permit with zero restrictions.
+Study for 2+ years and you get a 3-year open work permit With zero restrictions.
 During those 3 years, you gain Canadian work experience that feeds directly into Express Entry — Canada’s points-based permanent residency system.
 Most graduates with 1 year of Canadian work experience qualify for PR within 6–12 months of applying.

 The PGWP length matches your study duration: 8 months of study = 8-month permit, 2+ years = 3-year permit.
 There’s no minimum salary and no employer sponsorship needed.
 Toronto, Vancouver, and Montreal offer strong job markets in tech, finance, and healthcare.
 For details, see our Canada PGWP guide.